Tennessee, TN

 Tennessee CoverKids #

 CoverKids is Tennessee Children’s Health Insurance Program (CHIP) that is funded by both the state and the federal government.
-It covers uninsured children age 18 and younger.
+It covers uninsured children age 18 and younger and the unborn children of women who are not eligible for Medicaid.

-In order to qualify, families must earn less than 255% of the federal poverty level or about $58,730 a year for a single mother of two and meet other eligibility criteria.
+In order to qualify, families must earn less than 255% of the federal poverty level or about $63,390 a year for a family of three and meet other eligibility criteria.

 In addition to children’s coverage, pregnant women whose income is too high for TennCare may also receive maternity coverage through CoverKids.